mellissa87/rtla/README.md

 ### Modules
 * **rtla-cassandra**

-Handles data access and persistency in Cassandra.
+Handles data access and persistence in Cassandra.

 * **rtla-common**